petioptrv/movement_detector/docs/source/index.rst

    b.
 All videos analyzed at the same time must have the same interval start and end times.

 #.
 Open a Terminal window.
 #.
-Drag and drop the file called "run" onto the terminal window.
+Drag and drop the `run.sh` file onto the terminal window.
 #.
 Hit Enter.
 #.
 See :ref:`controls-section` section for details on how to operate the viewer window.
 #.
 Results are saved in the "analysis" folder and are arranged in the same folder structure as the video files.